pro2store/Pro2Store/README.md

 * **mod_protostorecouponfield** - Displays a text field for entering discount codes (these can be managed via the Pro2Store component)

-These modules work independantly of each other, so if you wish to build a multipage checkout, you're welcome to. this feature is not heavily tested so please report your findings on this.
+These modules work independantly of each other, so if you wish to build a multipage checkout, you're welcome to.
+This feature is not heavily tested so please report your findings on this.

 **Step 11:** Make a few test orders! :)

+**Step 12:** Come on to Github and tell me how you get on.
+Use the issue tracker to let me know if you spot any bugs etc.